 The Point in Time Results File Format has been implemented within the four different reporting solutions developed by Simtech Solutions, and this format is available for other software vendors to adopt as well.
 Below are the steps for producing this "PIT Results" file from the various Simtech tools...

 Compiling the Results

-Once all of a region's different report sources have been exported into the results exchange format, they can then be sent via zip file to the Simtech Solutions help desk with a request to aggregate the results into a single Point in Time report for the region.
+Once all of a region's different report sources have been exported into the results exchange format, please reach out to the Simtech Solutions help desk with a request for help aggregating the results into a single Point in Time report for the region.
 Alternatively, you can open up the Results File in Excel and simply copy/paste rows of results files from the various sources in and use =Sum() to create the total figures.